Bhanuprasad3007/placement/README.md

 **⭐ Star this repository if it helped you track your placement journey!**

-*Built for students, by students.
+*Built for students, by student.
 Good luck with your placements! 🚀*